BetterBuiltFool/event_handler/README.md

 Default key specifies the initial key needed to activate the bind, and can be left blank, but this will make the bind "unbound" and unable to be called.
 With a default key set, the mod key specifies what additional mod keys (such as Alt, Control, or Shift) need to be pressed to activate the bind.
 If none is set, the bind will be called _regardless_ of mod keys.
 If pygame.KMOD_NONE is used, the bind will fire _only_ if no mod keys are pressed.

 Optionally, an event may be specified.
-By default, it uses key down.
+By default, it uses key down for key events, and  for controller inputs it will attempt to intuit the desired event.
 The callable will be called only when the required function is called.

+If the event type does not match the input type, the bind will never be called.

 ```python
 @KEYBINDS.bind("example_name", pygame.K_p, pygame.KMOD_SHIFT, pygame.KEYUP)